Aaron Yan: 2011–present: Solo career

 In March 2011, Yan released his debut extended play, The Next Me.

 The album spent 5 weeks at the number 1 spot on the G-Music chart.

 In May 2012, Yan starred in Taiwanese musical drama, Alice in Wonder City.
 In October 2012, he released his debut studio album, The Moment.

 In June 2013, Yan starred in Taiwanese romantic comedy drama, Just You.
 The drama topped ratings in its timeslot during its run.

 In February 2014, Yan starred in Taiwanese metropolitan romance drama, Fall in Love with Me.
 Yan won the Asia Star Award at the Seoul International Drama Awards.
 In May 2014, he released his second extended play, Drama.
 In June 2014, he released his third extended play, Cut.

 In March 2015, Yan debuted in Japan with the single titled, "Moisturizing".
 The album debuted within the top ten spots on the Oricon Singles Chart.
 In September 2015, he released his second Japanese single, "Gelato".

 In March 2016, Yan starred in Taiwanese workplace romance drama, Refresh Man.
 The drama was a massive hit both domestically as well as across Asia, boosting Yan's popularity to a new high.
 In June 2016, Yan released his third Japanese single "Monochrome Dandy".
 The single peaked at number 8 on the Oricon Singles Chart.

 In 2017, Yan was cast in the Chinese romance drama, Memories of Love.

-In 2018, Yan released his forth extended play Where I Belong.
+In 2018, Yan released his fourth extended play Where I Belong.

 The same year Yan released his fifth extended play Dear Monster which includes the single "Sleeping Titan".

 In 2019, Yan starred as the male lead in period suspense drama Please Give Me a Pair of Wings.
 The same year, he co-starred in the romance comedy drama Kiss Love, and Taste.

 On 7 May 2020, Yan launched his Taiwan mazesoba brand, Yan's Collection.

 On 25 Dec 2020, Yan released sixth extended play "Metropolis" which comprises self-composed songs.